Maithali/FSBD/CSS/readme.md

 # CSS Position Fixed

-Fixed positioning is similar to absolute positioning, with the exception that the element's containing block is the initial containing block established by the viewport, unless any ancestor has transform, perspective, or filter property set to something other than none (see CSS Transforms Spec), which then causes that ancestor to take the place of the elements containing block.
-This can be used to create a "floating" element that stays in the same position regardless of scrolling.
-In the example below, box "One" is fixed at 80 pixels from the top of the page and 10 pixels from the left.
+Fixed positioning is similar to absolute positioning, This can be used to create a "floating" element that stays in the same position regardless of scrolling. .
-Even after scrolling, it remains in the same place relative to the viewport.
-Also, when the will-change property is set to transform, a new containing block is established.
 ![Fixed](./images/fixedposition.png)
 [OutputFirst-css.html](./first-css-index.html)